Reward Model Overoptimisation in Iterated RLHF: Experimental results

 \textbf{Ensuring full coverage of the prompts when sampling matters less.} While the sampling strategy slightly outperformed taking only the newest preference dataset, it did not achieve the same level of performance as concatenating all data.
 Here we take a closer look at the sampling strategy.
-In Figure~\ref{fig:sample} standard sampling with potential prompt repetition (\emph{Sample}) and sampling where each prompt appears exactly once \emph{Sample Exclusive}.
-While \emph{Sample Exclusive} shows a slight advantage in the mid-KL regime (100-250 nats), the differences are modest, suggesting that prompt repetition plays a minor role in model performance and mitigating overoptimisation.
-These observations also hold throughout the earlier iterations (see Appendix \ref{a:pref_data}), highlighting that while data combination strategies are effective at preventing overoptimisation, the computational cost of maintaining and training on growing datasets remains a necessity as more efficient methods are unable to achieve the same performance as \emph{Concatenate}.
-This motivates our exploration of alternative approaches focusing on the combination of reward models in the parameter space, which could potentially offer similar benefits with reduced computational overhead.\looseness=-1
+In Figure~\ref{fig:sample} standard sampling with potential prompt repetition (\emph{Sample}) and sampling where each prompt appears exactly once (\emph{Sample Exclusive}).
+The differences are minor, suggesting that prompt repetition has a limited impact on performance or overoptimisation.
+This pattern also holds in earlier iterations (Appendix \ref{a:pref_data}), highlighting that while data combination strategies are effective at preventing overoptimisation, the computational cost of maintaining and training on growing datasets remains, as more efficient methods are unable to achieve the same performance as \emph{Concatenate}.
+This motivates exploring reward-model combination in parameter space to achieve similar gains with less overhead.\looseness=-1